-The spirit of my beloved neighborhood coffee shop was dead.
-There was no heartbeat, no presence, no voice that I recognized.
-It felt painfully hollow and lifeless—like I might as well throw a funeral for it.
+The spirit of my beloved coffee shop was dead.
+There was no heartbeat or voice that I recognized.
+The walls felt painfully hollow and lifeless.
+Almost as though a funeral was imminent.

-Nearly every morning for the better part of the previous year, I ventured down my street with my dog to fetch coffee and breakfast.
-In the summer months, I passed a row of lush trees, and wooden fences and a sunflower garden.
-As the temperature cooled, I shivered under my sweater and admired the leaves as they turned before eventually falling to the ground.
-I watched my neighbors rush to their cars and moms usher their kids onto the school bus.
-After a five-minute trek, I came upon a modest gray building where my dog, Lucy, and I stepped into a domain of contentment.
-The smell of espresso, buttery confections, and warm breakfast sandwiches filled the air.
+Nearly every morning for the better part of the previous year, I’d ambled down my street with my dog for a latte and breakfast.
+In the summer months, I’d passed a row of lush trees, wooden fences and a sunflower garden.
+As the temperature cooled, I shivered under my sweater and admired the turning leaves.
+I watched my neighbors rush to their cars for work and moms usher their kids onto the school bus.
+After a five-minute trek, I came upon a modest 1000-square-foot charcoal building where my dog, Lucy, and I stepped inside.
+The fragrance of espresso, buttery confections, and warm breakfast sandwiches filled the air.
 Billie Holiday classics cooed softly through the speaker.
-Lucy always lowered her head and wagged her tail, knowing it was only a matter a minutes before one of the employees kneeled down to meet her gaze and feed her a piece of bacon or ham from the kitchen.

-But, shortly after that conversation, something went awry between two of the staff members and the business owner.
-The employees felt they were underpaid and unappreciated, claiming to have been cut by his harsh tongue one too many times.
-Within weeks, they were gone—their smiling faces vanishing like vapors from behind that counter.
-Seeming to have sparked a revolt, the remaining others began entertaining the idea of seeking employment elsewhere.
-As the original staff gradually disappeared over a period of about a month, it was somewhat like watching a friend slip away into a slow and irreversible state of illness.
+But not long after that conversation, something erupted between two of the staff members and the business owner.
+The employees believed they were underpaid and unappreciated, and had been sliced by his harsh tongue one too many times.
+Within weeks, two of the full-time staff members were gone—their smiling faces vanishing like vapors from behind the counter.
+As though to spark a revolt, a few others began entertaining the idea of seeking employment elsewhere.
+One by one, the original staff disappeared.
+It was somewhat like watching a friend slip away into a slow and irreversible state of illness.
 Each time I stepped behind those doors, I could feel that more life had faded from its body.
 Its breath was slowing, its pulse dropping, its vitality vanishing.
-I tried to call upon the feeling I had been injected with all of those months prior, but it was flat-lining.

-I returned a few more times over a period of a month or so, hoping the new staff members would find their groove and I could recapture the cozy feeling I had been met with before.
-I could not find it, though, while also noticing the absence of familiar faces in my neighborhood who had abandoned the place.
-It was clear I wasn’t alone in my feelings.
-Subsequently, I fell into a new routine and moved on, but I will never forget the lesson I learned through that experience: People always create the energy of a brand or a business.
+I returned a few more times over a period of a month or so, hoping the new staff members would find their groove and infuse me with the same cozy feeling I’d relished for so long.
+I never felt it, though.
+And after taking notice of the absence of familiar faces in my neighborhood, it was clear I wasn’t alone in my feelings.
+Subsequently, I fell into a new routine and moved on, but I’ll never forget the powerful lesson I took away from it: the people behind a brand or a business directly create the spirit of that brand or business.

 Struck with this insight, I began to call upon my favorite dining spots, hang-outs and shopping destinations in various cities I often traveled to—from bookstores and boutiques to sandwich shops and speakeasies.
 All of the places I loved most varied in style and genre, yet shared a common denominator.
-I may have been dashed by the space’s decor, or swooned over a particular panini or cocktail, but the energy of the people remained the most impermeable truth.
-It transcended mere customer service; it was an unspoken feeling that called me back over and over again.
-I was either lured in and commanded to return or repulsed and pushed away by the collective presence encompassing the space.
-This offered confirmation that energy cannot be faked.“Always make sure that your energy is irreplaceable.” – @thelaceyjohnson
+I may have been dashed by the space’s decor, or swooned over a particular panini or cocktail, but the energy of the people remained the most impermeable attractor.
+It transcended mere customer service; I was either lured in or pushed away by the collective spirit encompassing whatever space.“Always make sure your energy is irreplaceable.” – @thelaceyjohnson

-When one is working to grow their brand, they may hyper-focus on styling its image, streamlining its marketing strategy, and developing its online presence.
-All of these efforts are key pieces to the puzzle, as there are thousands of examples of how modifications to a logo or the launch of a clever and emotionally-charged promotional campaign served to revive a dying brand.
-Still, the people create the atmosphere and emotion of the brand’s attractability.
-The people involved will either breathe life into it, or they will suck life out of it.
+When one is working to grow their brand, it’s often tempting to hyper-focus on styling, market strategy and online presence.
+All of these efforts are key pieces to the puzzle, as there are thousands of examples of a new logo or emotionally-charged promotional campaign served to revive a dying brand.
+Still, staff will either breathe life into it, or they will suck life out of it.
 This is a non-negotiable truth.

-In life, the energy we carry around with us—the exchanges of our beliefs, ideas and intentions, which in turn bleed over into our words, facial expressions, and our body language—shapes the mood of the space around us.
-It serves as the essence of nearly every experience we become a part of co-creating.
-If a well-intentioned business owner isn’t mindful about plucking the bad apples from his or her staff, those individuals will eventually serve to poison the entire crew with their stench of negativity.
-They will damage mindsets and suck the spirit from the well of inspiration and momentum.
+In life, the energy we carry around with us bleeds over into nearly every experience we become a part of co-creating.
+If a well-intentioned business owner isn’t mindful about plucking the bad apples from his or her staff, those individuals will eventually serve to poison the entire crew.
+They will damage mindsets and hinder momentum.
 This is because, collectively, the energy of the people who shape and carry a brand will become the culture and personality of it entirely.

-I wasn’t in love with my neighborhood coffee shop because it boasted the most skilled baristas in my city or roasted the freshest beans—not by a long shot.
-I was in love with it because the energy of its staff was so beautifully medicinal and one-of-a-kind.
-It pitched me an emotion that I grabbed ahold of and was happy to pour my money into.
-So, the takeaway here is simple: We must always make sure that not only our personal energy is irreplaceable, but that the energy we infuse into our brand or business is in absolute service of it.
-It matters—because the energy of the people invited into one’s ventures will either lure the right circumstances in and demand that they stay, or drive them away forever.
+I wasn’t captivated by my neighborhood coffee shop because it boasted the most skilled baristas in my city or roasted the freshest beans—not by a long shot.
+I was in love with it because the energy of its staff was so beautifully medicinal to my mood each day.
+It pitched me a feeling I grabbed ahold of and was happy to pour my money into.
+So, the takeaway here is simple: We must always make sure that our energy is irreplaceable, and that the energy we infuse into our brand is in absolute service of it.
+Because the energy of the people invited into your venture will either lure the right circumstances in and demand that they stay or drive them away forever.